automuteus/automuteus/README.md

 `/live` checks the API process; `/ready` checks Redis and Postgres.
 Both are served on the API port.
 The process drains HTTP requests on SIGTERM/SIGINT.

+### Bot health endpoints

+Each bot process serves probes on port `8080`. `/ready` runs one check per shard in the process (the gateway session is connected and Discord has acknowledged a heartbeat within the last two minutes), plus `redis` and `postgres` pings, and answers `503` with a plain-text line per check naming any that failed.
+It also fails until startup completes and from the moment the process receives SIGTERM.

+`/live` always answers `200` unless `LIVENESS_GRACE` is set to a duration (for example `10m`), in which case it fails once `/ready` has been failing continuously for that long, so the orchestrator restarts a process whose shards have stopped reconnecting.
+Keep the grace well above Discord's own reconnect timing, and remember that during a Discord outage every replica will reach it at once.

 ### Bot metrics

 Each bot process serves Prometheus metrics at `/metrics` on port `2112`.
 Every metric